 The Bodhisatta was once a prince.
 When his father died, he let his younger brother take the throne, but then had to flee to another kingdom when his brother worried he would overthrow him.
-When the kingdom was threatened, he returned and just by reputation as an excellent archer made the invaders flee in fear.
+When the kingdom was threatened, the Bodhisatta returned, and just by reputation as an excellent archer, made the invaders flee in fear.

 The Bodhisatta was once a mahout.
 When the king he worked for led his elephant into battle, it got scared and would not charge.
-The Bodhisatta told the elephant its actions were shameful and then it went on to fight bravely, securing victory for its king.
+After the Bodhisatta told the elephant its actions were shameful, it went on to fight bravely, securing victory for its king.

 The Bodhisatta was once a king’s advisor.
 One time the king fed his war horses strong wine and then strained their droppings to make a weak second batch for his donkeys.
-The horses stood quietly in their stalls while the donkeys ran around noisily.
+After drinking, the horses stood quietly in their stalls, while the donkeys ran around noisily.
 The Bodhisatta said the different behavior was because the low-born lack self-control.

 The Bodhisatta was once a king’s advisor.
-When the king’s warhorse started limping the Bodhisatta found that it had no physical problem, rather it was imitating its trainer.
-So the king replaced the trainer and the limp went away.
+When the king’s warhorse started limping, the Bodhisatta found no physical problem; rather, the horse was imitating its disabled trainer.
+The king replaced the trainer, and the limp went away.

 The Bodhisatta was once a king’s advisor.
-A wicked man stole magical tools from three ascetics and a wild boar, and by the power of these he was able to make himself king.
-His mango tree produced the most delicious fruits and a jealous rival had his own gardener secretly plant trees and vines around the mango tree to turn the fruits bitter.
-The Bodhisatta discovered the cause and had the bad plants removed, restoring the mangoes.
+A wicked man stole magical tools from a wild boar and three ascetics; and by the power of these, he was able to make himself king.
+His mango tree produced the most delicious fruits, and a jealous rival had his own gardener secretly plant trees and vines around the mango tree that turned the fruits bitter.
+The Bodhisatta discovered the cause and removed the bad plants, restoring the mangoes’ sweet flavor.

 The Bodhisatta was once a tree fairy.
-He had regular discussions about religion with two geese who perched in his tree.
+He regularly discussed religion with two geese who perched in his tree.
 One day a jackal came and asked to join the conversation.
-Disgusted, the geese flew home and the Bodhisatta told the jackal to go away because it was not worthy of joining them.
+Disgusted, the geese flew home, and the Bodhisatta told the jackal to go away because it was not worthy of joining them.

 The Bodhisatta was once a spirit of the sea.
 A devoutly religious man and his companion were shipwrecked on a deserted island.
-The Bodhisatta rescued the man with a golden boat, but his non-religious companion could not go.
-The religious man passed on his merit and then the Bodhisatta took them both on board.
+The Bodhisatta rescued the religious man with a golden ship, but his non-religious companion could not go.
+The religious man passed on his own merit to his companion, then the Bodhisatta took them both on board.

 The Bodhisatta was once a king.
-He gave his foolish chaplain a horse, and when people saw it they praised its beauty.
-The chaplain’s wicked wife told him that if he wore the horse’s saddle himself and pranced down the street people would say the same about him.
-He did it, and after people mocked him he got a new wife.
+He gave his foolish chaplain a horse, and people praised its beauty.
+The chaplain’s wicked wife told him that if he wore the horse’s tack himself and pranced down the street, people would say the same about him.
+He did it, and after getting mocked, he got a new wife.

 The Bodhisatta was once a crown prince.
 Lost in a forest with his six brothers, each day they killed and ate one of their wives to survive.
-When it was time to eat his wife, the Bodhisatta fled.
-Then his wife began an affair with a robber who’d had his hands, feet, nose, and ears cut off.
-She tried to kill the Bodhisatta, but unbeknownst to her he survived.
+When it was time to eat his own wife, the Bodhisatta fled.
+Then his wife began an affair with a thief who’d had his hands, feet, nose, and ears cut off.
+She tried to kill the Bodhisatta, but unbeknownst to her, he survived.
 When his father died, the Bodhisatta took the throne.
-Later his wife and lover came to his city to beg and he had them punished and banished.
+Later, his wife and the thief came to his city to beg, and he banished them.

 The Bodhisatta was once a flying horse.
 Five hundred merchants were shipwrecked and landed ashore near a city of she-goblins.
-They disguised themselves as human and convinced these men to become their husbands.
-When they discovered the truth, half chose to leave and the Bodhisatta flew them home.
-The others were later eaten.
+The goblins disguised themselves as humans and convinced them to become their husbands.
+When the men discovered the truth, half chose to leave, and the Bodhisatta flew them home.
+The goblins ate the others.

 The Bodhisatta was once an ascetic.
-Against his advice, one of the other ascetics in his group adopted a young orphaned elephant and when it grew large it killed its master.
-The Buddha then advised how to tell friend from foe.
+Against his advice, one of the other ascetics in his group adopted a young, orphaned elephant; and when it grew large, it killed its master.
+The Bodhisatta then advised how to tell friend from foe.

 The Bodhisatta was once a parrot.
-He and his brother lived in the home of a brahmin, who treated them like his own children.
+He and his brother lived in the home of a brahmin who treated them like his own children.
 When the brahmin went away for business, his wicked wife brought many lovers into the house.
-When his brother spoke against her misconduct, she killed him, so the Bodhisatta flew away to live in the forest.
+After his brother spoke against her misconduct, she killed him, so the Bodhisatta flew away to live in the forest.

 The Bodhisatta was once a teacher.
-A father had four daughters and they had four suitors, one handsome, one old, one from a noble family, and one virtuous.
-The Bodhisatta said virtue was the best quality, so the father gave all four daughters to the virtuous man.
+A father had four daughters and they had four suitors, one handsome, one old, one virtuous, and one from a noble family.
+The Bodhisatta said virtue was the best quality, so the father gave his daughters to the virtuous man.

 1‑20, 21‑40, 41‑60, 61‑80, 81‑100, 101‑120, 121‑140, 141‑160, 161‑180, 181‑200, 201‑220, 221‑240, 241‑260, 261‑280, 281‑300, 301‑320, 321‑340, 341‑360, 361‑380, 381‑400, 401‑420, 421‑440, 441‑460, 461‑480, 481‑500, 501‑520, 521‑537, 538‑547